cbumgard/SublimeListenr/README.md

-SublimeListenr
+# SublimeListenr
-=

 Listens for any code editing events in Sublime Text 2.
 Logs them to a server for fun & profit.
 Or more specifically for a fun experiment in capturing and visualizing code activity.
-And ideally turning it into something cool, like generative ambient sounds. **No personal/confidential information is captured, although to make this more fun & useful you can set your github username in the settings file in order to do stats on your activity.**
+And ideally turning it into something cool, like generative ambient sounds.
+No personal/confidential information is captured, although to make this more fun & useful you can set your github username in the settings file in order to do stats on your activity.
+This plugin is intended for fun, creative endeavors :)

+## Example

+### On Client

 Here's a sample activity message (captured as JSON) when typing a character into a Python file:

 ```json
 {"t":1357441371196,"e":6,"i":28,"b":26,"l":0,"d":0,"r":0,"f":"py","s":4564,"h":"6a75228602aaaa8d473afff7a4163d2a","g":"cbumgard"}
 ```

+### On Server

 Which is transformed to the following on the server and persisted in MongoDB to look like: